← Back to projects

 Architecture Overview

-The pipeline is deliberately sequential — each of the 8 parts produces CSV artifacts that the next part consumes.
-This makes every intermediate state inspectable and debuggable, and means a failure at Part 6 doesn't require re-running Parts 1-5.
-The dual-model strategy (GPT-5 for reasoning, GPT-4.1 Mini for extraction) is applied at the prompt level: within a single notebook, the same row may be processed by GPT-5 first for analysis, then by GPT-4.1 Mini to extract structured fields from the response.
+The pipeline is deliberately sequential.
+Each of the 8 parts produces CSV artifacts the next part consumes.
+That makes every intermediate state inspectable, and it means a failure at Part 6 doesn't force a rerun of Parts 1 through 5.
+The dual model strategy (GPT-5 for reasoning, GPT-4.1 Mini for extraction) lives at the prompt level.
+Inside a single notebook, the same row can hit GPT-5 first for analysis and GPT-4.1 Mini right after to extract structured fields from the response.

 Rev5 Objective Questions + KSI Golden Template (source data)

-[Part 1] GPT-5 validates objectives + generates Component Examples
+[Part 1] GPT-5 validates objectives and generates Component Examples

-[Part 2] GPT-5 maps controls to client tech stack → GPT-4.1 Mini extracts structured CSV
+[Part 2] GPT-5 maps controls to the client tech stack, then GPT-4.1 Mini extracts structured CSV

-[Part 3] Vanta API pulls live tests → GPT-5 maps tests to NIST controls
+[Part 3] Vanta API pulls live tests, GPT-5 maps those tests to NIST controls

-[Part 4] Deterministic merge + verdict logic → Master Compliance Scorecard
+[Part 4] Deterministic merge and verdict logic produces the Master Compliance Scorecard

-[Part 5] GPT-5 generates custom Vanta test definitions + strategic gap remediation
+[Part 5] GPT-5 generates custom Vanta test definitions and a strategic gap remediation plan

-[Part 6] GPT-5 root cause grouping → Executive Remediation Roadmap
+[Part 6] GPT-5 groups failures by root cause, output is the Executive Remediation Roadmap

-[Part 7] GPT-5 generates Vanta UI configuration manifest
+[Part 7] GPT-5 generates the Vanta UI configuration manifest

 Key Architectural Decisions